MahomedProgramador/MahomedProgramador/README.md

-- 👋 Hi, I’m Mahomed Moosa
+👋 Hi there!
+I'm Mahomed Moosa

-- 👀 I’m interested in computer science in general but also like to play football and spend time with the family
+    🔍 About Me:
+    I’m passionate about computer science and enjoy exploring a wide range of topics within the field.
+When I’m not coding, you’ll find me playing football or spending quality time with family.

+    💻 Currently Working On:
-- 🌱 I’m currently taking the level 4 of Technical Programmer Course at IEFP and building an angula app
+    I’m currently enrolled in the Level 4 Technical Programmer Course at IEFP and building a web application with Angular.
+I'm focused on improving my skills in front-end development and full-stack programming.

-- 💞️ I’m looking to collaborate on projects that uses computer programming
+    🤝 Let’s Collaborate:
+    I’m always open to working on exciting projects that involve software development, app building, or anything related to computer programming.
+If you have a project in mind or need help with coding, feel free to reach out!

+    📬 Contact Me:
-- 📫 You can contact me on mahomedprogramador@gmail.com
+    You can reach me via email at mahomedprogramador@gmail.com.